neckchi/asyncCrawler/README.md

-# COSCO Service Loops
+# Service Loops

-Generate **Service Loops** for COSCO.
+Generate **Service Loops** for carrier services.

 ## Instructions

-1. Fetch Service Loop From Cosco API
+1. Fetch Service Loop From Carrier APIs/Webpage
 ```
-There are 3 Public APIs using for grabbing the service loop from Cosco
+There are Private/Public APIs/Webpages using for grabbing the service loop from Cosco
 ```
 2. Convert it to P44 Format

 ```
-Once we get the service loop from Cosco Public API, it will be converted to P44 csv format because SCT only can parse P44 csv format
+Once we get the service loop from carrier, it will be converted to P44 csv format because SCT only can parse P44 csv format
 ```
 3. Load it into KN MFT